 Ten years later it was felt that the public were becoming increasingly frustrated with the impersonal methods of shopping that the big stores and the web were providing.
 So, in 2014,10 years after closing, and 165 years after originally opening, Chapmans Shoes opened once again for trade in Reading.

-In 2018 the Reading shop closed and Chapmans Shoes re-located to Minehead, Somerset.
+In 2018 the Reading shop closed and Chapmans Shoes re-located to Minehead, Somerset, where it remains today.

 Copyright © 2019 Chapmans Shoes - All Rights Reserved.